 For the PPPoE users, enter the PPPoE username and password into the enter fields.
+Click on Save to apply and store the settings.

 Advanced

 The following introduces the camera's Web Server port, RTSP port, MJPEG over HTTP port, and HTTPS port.